Dianeod/docs-1/docs/wp/disaster-floods/index.md

 _Time to Peak Model_

-Data relating to the peak height of a stream from an actual flooding event was also compared with the upper bound peak time from our model.
+Data relating to the peak height of a stream from an actual flooding event, was compared with the upper bound peak time from our model.

 ```q
 q)pred:last pltU2`model